-Situated at the centre of the Nature Park Sciliar-Catinaccio, the Sciliar massif has different accesses: from the val di Tires, from Siusi, from Fiè allo Sciliar/Völs and – most notably – from the Alpe di Siusi.
+Situated at the centre of the Nature Park Sciliar-Catinaccio, the Sciliar massif has different accesses: from the val di Tires/Tierstal, from Siusi/Seis, from Fiè allo Sciliar/Völs and – most notably – from the Alpe di Siusi/Seiseralm.

 Unlike other ranges, the Sciliar (Schlern in German) is not dominated so much by mighty, stand-alone mountains, but rather characterized by a fantastic combination of mountain groups: innumerable swarms of sharp pointed peaks, bold jagged towers, pinnacles and vast rock faces that lit up with magical colours at dawn and dusk, illuminated by the iridescent pink and reddish lights of the rising and setting sun (a phenomenon known as ‘enrosadira’, described below).
 The whole area is also dotted with magnificent lakes reflecting the surrounding peaks.